F

 An Overview of Cost of Living in Laguna Niguel, CA

-If you're in pursuit of an economical living environment, Laguna Niguel may not fit the bill, as it ranks among the most expensive places to reside in the United States.
-Just a minority of regions exhibit a cost of living that is more than 20% higher than the national average, and, unfortunately, Laguna Niguel falls within this bracket.
+If you value affordability in your search for a new place to live, Laguna Niguel may not be the most suitable option, as it stands out as one of the priciest areas in the entire United States.
+Only a small fraction of regions have a cost of living that is more than 20% higher than the national average, and regrettably, Laguna Niguel falls into this category, which may not align with your desire for an affordable place to call home.

 Is Laguna Niguel Affordable?